 Debbie practices every day and recently completed a Mindfulness-based Stress Reduction (MBSR) teacher-training programme with Mindflow.

 Bernice Sant is a mindfulness practitioner and doctoral candidate with a particular interest in sport and performance psychology.

 Bernice works with athletes, sports bodies and organisations, using a Mindfulness-Acceptance-Commitment (MAC) based approach to address injury and anxiety, build resilience and enhance performance.

 A competitive athlete herself, Bernice is currently working on a Professional Doctorate in Sport and Exercise Psychology at Liverpool John Moores University and researching the application of mindfulness in sport.

 Sam Dobson is a Liverpool-based artist currently working with material, performance and sculpture to “explore the ephemeral and ever-changing quality of the internal state”.

 As a mindfulness practitioner and workshop coordinator, Sam has developed an art-based approach to mindfulness in addition to her art-therapy work with palliative care patients.

 Mindfulness is a key component of Sam’s art, enabling her to connect with the thoughts and feelings that inform her experience and shape her work.

-Feel free to contact us for more information about any of our classes, courses or workshops.
-We also want to hear from you if you’d like to work with us, directly or in collaboration, to bring the benefits of mindfulness to Merseyside.
+Contact us for more information about our classes, courses or workshops.
+We also want to hear from you if you’d like to work with us, directly or in collaboration, to bring the benefits of mindfulness to the people of Merseyside.